The coloring game on matroids: Abstract

 \section{Abstract}

-Given a loopless matroid $M$, one may define its chromatic number $\chi (M)$ as the minimum number of independent sets needed to partition the ground set of $M$.
-We consider a game-theoretic variant of this parameter defined as follows.
-Suppose that Alice and Bob alternately color the elements of $M$ using a fixed set of colors.
-The only restriction is that, at each stage of the play, the elements of the same color must form an independent set.
-The game stops when either the whole matroid has been colored, or there is no admissible move.
-Alice wins in the former case, while Bob wins in the later.
-The minimum size of the set of colors for which Alice has a winning strategy is called the \emph{game chromatic number} of $M$, denoted by $\chi _{g}(M)$.
+A coloring of the ground set of a matroid is \emph{proper} if elements of the same color form an independent set.
+For a loopless matroid $M$, its \emph{chromatic number} $\chi (M)$ is the minimum number of colors in a proper coloring.
+In this note we study a game-theoretic variant of this parameter.

+Suppose that Alice and Bob alternately properly color the ground set of a matroid $M$ using a fixed set of colors.
+The game ends when the whole matroid has been colored, or if they arrive to a partial coloring that cannot be further properly extended.
+Alice wins in the first case, while Bob in the second.
+The \emph{game chromatic number} of $M$, denoted by $\chi_{g}(M)$, is the minimum size of the set of colors for which Alice has a winning strategy.
+Clearly, $\chi_{g}(M)\geq\chi (M)$.